Big Ben

+The tower was designed by Augustus Pugin and Sir Charles Barry in the Perpendicular Gothic style and was completed in 1859.
+It is decorated with stone carvings and features symbols related to the four countries of the United Kingdom and the Tudor dynasty.
+A Latin inscription celebrates Queen Victoria, under whose reign the palace was built.
+It stands 316 ft tall, and the climb from ground level to the belfry is 334 steps.
+Its base is square, measuring 40 ft on each side.
+The dials of the clock are 22.5 ft in diameter.

+The clock uses its original mechanism and was the largest and most accurate four-faced striking and chiming clock in the world upon its completion.
+It was designed by Edmund Beckett Denison and George Airy, the Astronomer Royal, and constructed by Edward John Dent and Frederick Dent.
+It is known for its reliability, and can be adjusted by adding or removing pre-decimal pennies from the pendulum.
+The Great Bell was cast by the Whitechapel Bell Foundry and weighs 13.5 LT.
+Its nickname, "Big Ben", derives from the tall Sir Benjamin Hall, who oversaw its installation.
+There are four quarter bells, which chime on the quarter hours.

-The tower is a British cultural icon recognised all over the world.
-It is one of the most prominent symbols of the United Kingdom and parliamentary democracy, and it is often used in the establishing shot of films set in London.
-The clock tower has been part of a Grade I listed building since 1970 and a UNESCO World Heritage Site since 1987.
+Big Ben is a British cultural icon.
+It is a prominent symbol of Britain and parliamentary democracy, and is often used in the establishing shot of films set in London.
+It has been part of a Grade I listed building since 1970, and in 1987 it was designated by UNESCO as a World Heritage Site.
+The clock and tower were renovated between 2017 and 2021, during which the bells remained silent (with a few exceptions).

-On 21 August 2017, a four-year schedule of renovation works began on the tower.
-Modifications have included adding a lift, re-glazing and repainting the clock dials, and upgrading lighting and repairing roof tiles among other improvements.
-With a few exceptions, such as New Year's Eve and Remembrance Sunday, the bells remained silent.

 Tower

-Origin
+History

-Elizabeth Tower, originally referred to as the Clock Tower, but more popularly known as Big Ben, was raised as a part of Charles Barry's design for a new Palace of Westminster, after the old palace was largely destroyed by fire on 16 October 1834.
-Although Barry was the chief architect of the neo-gothic palace, he turned to Augustus Pugin for the design of the Clock Tower, which resembles earlier Pugin designs, including one for Scarisbrick Hall in Lancashire.
+Elizabeth Tower, originally named the Clock Tower, and popularly known as "Big Ben", was built as a part of Charles Barry's design for a new Palace of Westminster after the old palace was largely destroyed by fire on 16 October 1834.
+Although Barry was the chief architect of the neo-gothic palace, he turned to Augustus Pugin for the design of the Clock Tower, which resembles earlier designs by Pugin, including one for Scarisbrick Hall, a country house in Lancashire.
 Construction of the tower began on 28 September 1843.
 The building contractors were Thomas Grissell and Morton Peto.
-An inscribed trowel now in the Parliamentary Archives records that Emily, sister of Peto's daughter-in-law, was given the honour of laying the first stone.
-It was Pugin's last design before his descent into mental illness and death in 1852, and Pugin himself wrote, at the time of Barry's last visit to him to collect the drawings: "I never worked so hard in my life for Mr Barry for tomorrow I render all my designs for finishing his bell tower and it is beautiful".
+An inscribed trowel in the Parliamentary Archives records that Emily, sister of Peto's daughter-in-law, was given the honour of laying the first stone.
+It was Pugin's last design before his descent into mental illness and death in 1852, and Pugin himself wrote, at the time of Barry's last visit to him to collect the drawings, "I never worked so hard in my life for Mr Barry for tomorrow I render all my designs for finishing his bell tower and it is beautiful".